milonmaze/privacy-terms-observatory/policies.google.com/technologies/cookies.md

 Through Google’s advertising platform, businesses can advertise in Google services as well as on non-Google sites.
 Some cookies support Google showing ads on third-party sites and are set in the domain of the website you visit.
 For example, the ‘_gads’ cookie enables sites to show Google ads.
 Cookies that start with ‘_gac_’ come from Google Analytics and are used by advertisers to measure user activity and the performance of their ad campaigns.
 The ‘_gads’ cookies last for 13 months and the ‘_gac_’ cookies last for 90 days.

 Some cookies and similar technologies are used to measure ad and campaign performance and conversion rates for Google ads on a site you visit.
 For example, cookies that start with ‘_gcl_’ are primarily used to help advertisers determine how many times users who click on their ads end up taking an action on their site, such as making a purchase.
-Cookies used for measuring conversion rates are not used to personalize ads. ‘_gcl_’ cookies last for 90 days.
+Depending on your choices and settings, information collected by these cookies and similar technologies may also be used to personalize ads. ‘_gcl_’ cookies last for 90 days.
 Similar technologies such as the Advertising ID on Android devices can also be used to measure ad and campaign performance.
 You can manage your Ad ID settings on your Android device.

 See more information about cookies used for advertising here.